FirebaseExtended/firechat/docs/index.md

 Firechat is a simple, extensible chat widget powered by [Firebase](https://firebase.com/?utm_source=docs&utm_medium=site&utm_campaign=Firechat).

-It is inteded to serve as a concise, documented foundation for chat products built on Firebase.
+It is intended to serve as a concise, documented foundation for chat products built on Firebase.
 It works out of the box, and is easily extended.
 Fork the repo to start extending and customizing!

 <a name="getting_started"> </a>